Jeanne Mas: 2009 Olympia Theatre – Paris, France

 Todd Connelly (bass), Matt Lesser (drums) and Balint Sapszon (keyboards).

 In July 2011, Jeanne Mas released her 13th album, Bleu Citron, with a single, Les Dimanches being well received by critics.

 In 2012, she released the album Made in France, which received a mixed reception.
 From this the single Il pleut des lunes, and EP dance Gil with DJ Esteban was released.

 On 24 October 2012, Jeanne Mas was back on the big screen with the film Stars 80, which tells the story of the two producers of the tour RFM Party 80.
 The film was a box office success.

-10 August 2013, Jeanne Mas began a tour of seven dates in Obernai in Alsace, ending in Romans 28 September.
+On 10 August 2013, Jeanne Mas began a tour of seven dates in Obernai in Alsace, ending in Romans 28 September.

 Personal life

 Jeanne Mas has a daughter and a son.
 In 2005, she relocated from Rueil-Malmaison, France to the United States, firstly in California and then in Arizona.

-As of 2016, Jeanne Mas has been vegetarian for twenty-three years, and later she became a vegan.
+As of 2016, Jeanne Mas has been vegetarian for twenty-three years, before becoming a vegan.
 In February 2016, Mas published the book Ma vie est une pomme ("My life is an apple") under Michel Lafon, which advocates the lifestyle.